Five Tips for Easy Fall Coffee Table Decorating

 4. Short item, usually a smaller seasonal accent

 I almost always start my decorating with an odd number of items.
 For coffee table styling, three (plus your base) seems to be a pretty magical number.
-Actually, I typically gather more than three items.
-Then, I play around with them until I get an arrangement of three items that I love on my base.
+Interior designers often refer to it as the decorating triangle.

 Here are a few rules of thumb to keep in mind for fall coffee table decorating ideas: